ctechfilmuniversity/lecture_ss23_academic_methodologies/docs/03_slides/am_ss23_07_slides.md

 ---
 ## The Leitmotif

-You can understand the leitmotif as guid for building a *narrative flow*.
+You can understand the leitmotif as guide for building a *narrative flow*.

 --
 * Here is a problem